Lukas-T-W/SIGWfast/README.md

 ## Installation

-To use SIGWfast, download the repository as a .zip file.
+To use SIGWfast, download the latest release as a .zip or .tar.gz archive.
 After decompression the necessary files and directory structure are already in place in the parent directory.

 ## User guide